ml4/phoenix-capture-flag/README.md

 The build adds a file called /etc/flag with contents instantiated in an environment variable per the build.

+Generally not shared with customers in a gameathon style as they might edit their own phoenix packer build :D

 ## Use
 - Create a directory called `keys` and put all public ssh keys in it called blah.pub
 - Instantiate the following: